Sultanax/Sudoku/README.md

 9. main(String[] args)
     The main function that orchestrates the entire Sudoku game, including generating the board, managing player input and game outcomes, and prompting the player for a rematch.

-We hope you enjoy our game!
+We hope you enjoy the game!
 Feel free to include submit any questions or issues!